cpkarma/Karma-Syndicate-Bypass-Filemanager-Shell/README.md

 + **Comprehensive File Management:** Upload, download, edit, and execute files with precision and ease.
 + **Robust Stability:** Performs flawlessly in environments where other tools fail.

-**Warning:** Syndicate Bypass Filemanager Shell is a powerful tool intended for ethical penetration testing, security assessments, and legal purposes only.
+**Warning:** Karma Syndicate Bypass Filemanager Shell is a powerful tool intended for ethical penetration testing, security assessments, and legal purposes only.
 Misuse for unauthorized activities is strictly prohibited.

-Take control of any web environment with Syndicate Bypass Filemanager Shell—when ordinary tools fall short, it rises to the challenge.
+Take control of any web environment with Karma Syndicate Bypass Filemanager Shell — when ordinary tools fall short, it rises to the challenge.

 **POV:**